Tzumx/HotelAPI/README.md

         ...          # Other modelues with db models routers/
         room.py      # Endpoints for rooms functionality
         ...          # Other modules for endpointes
     schemas/
-        room.py      # Pydantic schemas for rooms models ...          # Other files with pydantic schemas utils/
+        room.py      # Pydantic schemas for rooms models ...          # Other files with pydantic schemas tests/
+        room.py      # Tests for room logic
+        ...          # Other tests for whole api utils/
         users.py     # Helper functions for auth logic